LassoSoft/LassoGuide/lasso_guide_source/language/captures.rst

    #cap()
    // => 4
    #cap()
-   // => 1   // capture reached the end and reset
+   // => 1   // Capture reached the end and reset

 Note that once a capture reaches its end, the PC will automatically be reset back to the top.
 (Read on for a discussion of why we use `capture->detach`